MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-quickbooks-data-migration.md

 You can import the following data from QuickBooks Online to Business Central:

 - Customers
-- Vendors
+- Suppliers
 - Items
 - Chart of Accounts
 - Beginning Balance transactions in General Ledger
-- On-hand Quantities for Inventory Items
+- On-hand Quantities for Stock Items
-- Open documents for customers and vendors, such as invoices, credit memos and payments
+- Open documents for customers and suppliers, such as invoices, credit memos and payments

 We migrate only full amounts on sales and purchase documents.
 We do not update partially paid amounts.
-For example, if a customer has paid 300 of a total of 500 dollars on a sales invoice, we migrate the full 500.
+For example, if a customer has paid 300 of a total of 500 pounds on a sales invoice, we migrate the full 500.
 If you have received partial payments, you must update these manually, either before or after you migrate data.
 We recommend that you apply outstanding transactions before you migrate, just to make things easier afterward.

 > [!NOTE]
 > We do not migrate purchase orders or sales orders.